Soundproofing Air Vents- 5 DIY Ways To Soundproof A Noisy Airvent

 Does Soundproofing the Vents affect airflow?

 The answer is YES.
-If you soundproof the vent, be ready to have low amount of airflow.
+If you soundproof the vent, be ready to have a lower amount of airflow.
 This is because sound travels through the air and soundproofing will make prevent air from travelling- so airflow will be affected.

 So before you can begin with this process- it’s important to have a clear set of goals.
 How much air does your home/room need and how much sound coming from the vents can you tolerated?